 Many of those who end up fully replacing the roof of their home do so because a small problem got big.
 Instead of checking out the roof damage when it first happened, they left it alone.
 This caused the problem to get much worse and eventually led to a full roof replacement.
 This can be expensive and time-consuming, especially when the original problem only required a few shingles to be replaced.

 While some people may not know about the leaks that are in their roofs or others decide the roof wind damage is not that bad and then choose to avoid the costs, it ends up costing way more to leave the issue than to fix it.
-After a big storm, it is worth your time to get a professional to look at your roof, to ensure the following issues don’t occur in your home.
+After a big storm, it is worth your time to get a professional to look at your roof, to ensure the following issues do not occur in your home.

 The longer that you wait to fix the damages to your roof, the worse the problems can get.
 Many homeowners may check their roofs, but feel like a small dent is not that big of a deal, and so they put off fixing it.
 When you do that, you open yourself up for one of the issues above to occur in your home, and it is much harder to fix one of those than it is to just replace a few shingles.